jphuttun/eris/README.md

 		+ Your code is ready
 		+ You want to merge your code _to_ another branch, for example development
 	+ How it is done
+		1. Explanation: Source = your branch, Target = branch you want merge your code to
-		1. Go to target branch, for example development
+		2. Go to Target branch
+		3. git pull
-		2. git merge <yourbranch>
+		4. git merge nameofsourcebranch
-		3. Solve merge conflicts
+		5. Merge conflicts?
+			+ No?
+				+ Good
+			+ Yes?
+				+ Fix them
+				+ Commit changes

 + Rebase
 	+ What is rebase?
 		+ It takes target branch, removes all your commits, puts source commits and then puts your commits on top of that